*The printable catalog is subject to change. For the most up-to-date program requirements, information and course listings, explore our website.

 Studies the impact that individuals, groups and organizational structure and processes have on behavior within organizations.
 Examines the foundations of individual and small-group behavior and how this behavior affects organizational processes and performance.
 Utilizes case studies, role playing and experiential exercises.
 Requires extensive student participation.

 Focuses on the development of company policy and strategy, examines the impact of a company's internal and external environment on strategic decisions and assigns case practice in analyzing and formulating business policy and strategy.
 Lower-division requirements must be satisfied.
-To be taken in the last 12 units of the BBA degree and Bridge programs.
+To be taken in the last 12 units of the BSB degree.